 Tongariro River – Upper Section

-This section of the river above Red Hut footbridge is more challenging requiring the angler to wade between boulders and through rapids.
+This section of the river above the Red Hut footbridge is more challenging requiring the angler to wade between boulders and through rapids.
 The rapid flow makes for exciting fishing as well as hard work wading.
-The pools are small in this upper section, and the bottom bouldery making wet fly fishing difficult.
+The pools are small in this upper section, and the bottom bouldery makes wet fly fishing difficult.
 This upper section is best suited to nymph fishing in winter and dry fly fishing in summer.

 The Tauranga-Taupo River is the second largest in the Taupo fishery.
-It is a small to medium sized river.
+It is a small to medium-sized river.
 The good thing is that the riverbed is mostly gravel and small rocks making for ease of access on foot and most importantly easier casting.
 Public access to this river is however limited upstream though access is good to the mouth and lower river from State Highway One at Te Rangiita.

 Wet fly fishing is more difficult on this smaller water.
 Nymph fishing is the most popular fishing method.
 The best time to fish the Tauranga-Taupo River is following rain when it is discoloured.
-Fishing it when the flow is low over summer can be a real challenge.
+Fishing it when the flow is low over the summer can be a real challenge.

 Fly anglers everywhere will have read about the famous Waitahanui ‘picket fence.’
 This small spring creek is the closest river to Taupo township.
 The mouth and lower river are readily accessible from State Highway One in Waitahanui.
 The ‘picket fence’ is best fished with a weight-forward medium sinking fly line and a Parsons’ Glory during the day and a darker pattern after the sun goes down.
 It is not a good place for the beginner as the experienced anglers will be fishing quite close together and making long casts!
 If you lack the confidence for this sort of fishing you might be better to move along the beach a bit out of the way.

 Separate Lake Taupo Fishing Licence Required